MouhibMoughtanim/TP-MS/README.md

 ## Running the Project

+### Prerequisites

+- Java SDK
+- MySQL
+- IDE (Eclipse, IntelliJ, etc.)

-Follow these steps to run the microservices:
+### Follow these steps to run the microservices:

+1. Clone the repository.
-1. Start the Eureka Server.
+2. Start the Eureka Server.
-2. Launch the Gateway.
+3. Launch the Gateway.
-3. Run the Car Service and Client Service.
+4. Run the Car Service and Client Service.
-4. Access the Eureka interface to view all launched services.
+5. Access the Eureka interface to view all launched services.

 ## Video Demo